Yoogesh-Docker-Kubernates-Organization/kindcluster/README.md

 > - Make sure Istio changes version to version.
 So you need to geneate new raw_settings.yaml every time the istioctl version changes.
 You cannot use old <b>raw_settings.yaml</b> for new version of <strong>Istio</strong> i.e. istioctl

+# Making get request from commandline continuously

+Below command can be used if you want to make a get request continuously in .5 second and print the line where there is 'Login' word
+> <b>while true; do curl -s http://fleetman.com/springbootsecurity/ | grep Login; sleep 0.5; done</b>